 Recently Statist encroachment has taken a new, subtle form in what is known as "nudging", technically called Libertarian Paternalism.

-Weak nudging (such as arranging for their preferred option to at the top) is innocent.
+Weak nudging (such as putting their preferred option at the top of the list) is innocent.
 Stronger forms (maybe we should call them "shove", such as making that preferred option the default, so that our consent is presumed unless we actively opt out) is not.